mark-watson/SwiftAI-book/manuscript/ai_chat.md

 }
 ```

-Here are the first few lines of output given the prompt **wDescribe the math for calculating the orbit of Jupiter, then write a very short design for a Python script*:
+Here are the first few lines of output given the prompt *Describe the math for calculating the orbit of Jupiter, then write a very short design for a Python script*:

 ```text
 $ swift run